 Social Networking Sites

 This may seem like an unconventional way to get an entry-level job, but most companies have social media pages where they also post their job openings.
 In addition, different industries have created online professional community groups on Facebook, Twitter, and LinkedIn which regularly post job opportunities and are also a great way to network and learn about your chosen career.

 You can get an entry-level job without a degree.
 There are even jobs that pay well without a degree.
 However, as you plan to progress in your career, you should consider getting a bachelor’s degree, associate degree, or professional certification.
 These credentials can help you grow into more senior-level roles.

 Another way to find the best entry-level jobs without a degree is to attend a bootcamp.
 These short, intensive courses usually include job search resources and can lead to a high-paying tech job.
 Further education will help you in your career further on, but you can get an entry-level job now with a high school diploma or GED.

 Entry-Level Jobs Without a Degree FAQ

-Yes, you can get an entry-level tech job without a degree if that is what you are interested in.
-However, if you would like to progress in this field, you could go for further studies by enrolling in a coding bootcamp, looking into online degree options, or going for a traditional bachelor’s degree.
+You can get an entry-level tech job without a degree as long as you have the required skillset.
+However, if you want to advance to more senior roles in your field, you might want to consider further education.
+You can enroll in a coding bootcamp, look into online degree options, or go back to school for a traditional bachelor’s degree.

 You can apply for an apprenticeship program either through a company’s website where you want to work or through the US government’s apprenticeship program.
+Another place to look for apprenticeship programs is the trade union for your field.
 Before you apply, you should check the requirements for entry to see if you qualify.